RigsOfRods/docs.rigsofrods.org/terrain-creation/terrain-conversion-terrn2.md

 This is the texture image for this single-layer.
 A majority of 0.3x terrains only use this layer for their terrain texture.
 Terrains that have more than one texture layer use [Alpha Splatting](http://ror.avrintech.net/rorwikibackup/index.php/Tutorials/Bump_Map_Alpha_Splatting) which is not covered in this tutorial.

 ## Getting the template
-I have made and uploaded a template terrain [here](https://www.dropbox.com/s/vnyybg7zs2ljur0/template_04_conversion.zip) with the right file structure which will be used throughout this tutorial.
+I have made and uploaded a template terrain [here](https://forum.rigsofrods.org/content-creation/150-template-raw-png-terrains.html) with the right file structure which will be used throughout this tutorial.
+Download the raw heightmap version, as 0.3x terrains use .raw heightmaps.

 ## Choosing your terrain to convert